 The amendments clarify that an entity treats as part of general borrowings any borrowing originally made to develop a qualifying asset when substantially all of the activities necessary to prepare that asset for its intended use or sale are complete.
 An entity applies those amendments to borrowing costs incurred on or after the beginning of the annual reporting period in which the entity first applies those amendments.
-An entity applies those amendments for annual reporting period in which the entity application permitted.
+An entity applies those amendments for annual reporting periods beginning on or after 1 January 2019, with early application permitted.
 Since the Bank's current practice is in line with these amendments, the Bank does not expect any effect on its financial statements.